avredkov/CG-Kernel/README.md

 - `notebooks/cgkernel_demo.ipynb`: MAIN demonstration notebook with examples of all functions

 ## Input schema and ranges
 The kernel reads the schema from `cgkernel_config.json`.
-Canonical feature names and ranges:
+Canonical feature names ('growth conditions') and ranges:

 | Name   | DType        | Scale  | Min        | Max     | Notes |
 |--------|--------------|--------|------------|---------|-------|